The Credit Handbook

 TTY: (866) 653-4261

-(for help with entities regulated by the FTC, such as finance companies, stores, auto dealers, mortgage companies, and credit bureaus)
+(for help with entities regulated by the FTC, such as finance companies, stores, auto dealers, mortgage companies, and credit reporting agencies)

 National Credit Union Administration